wjhunter211/ECE515-Extra-Credit-The-Peano-Baker-Series/README.md

 \phi(t,t_0)=\lim_{k\rightarrow \infty} M_k(t,t_0)
 $$

 This limit exists and the series is guaranteed to converge to a solution as long as A(t) is element-wise continuous.
+Note that if one plugs in a time-invariant A into the Peano-Baker Series, the solution will collapse to $\phi(t,t_0)=e^{A(t-t_0)}, therefore recovering the LTI variation-of-constants formula.
 ##